revalcode/workit-lading-page/README.md

 ## Got feedback for us?

 We love receiving feedback!
 We're always looking to improve our challenges and our platform.
-So if you have anything you'd like to mention, please email hi[at]frontendmentor[dot]io.
+So if you have anything you'd like to mention, please email mentor[at]canterasoft[dot]com.

 **Have fun building!** 🚀